Political Corruption and Accounting Choices

 Journal of Business Finance & Accounting, forthcoming

 71 Pages Posted: 17 Apr 2019 Last revised: 18 Aug 2022

 Date Written: March 30, 2019

 We examine how political corruption affects firms’ accounting choices.
 We hypothesize and find that firms headquartered in corrupt districts manipulate earnings downwards, relative to firms headquartered elsewhere.
-Our finding is robust to alternative corruption measures, restatement-based earnings management measures, and the instrumental variable approach.
-Consistent with the motive to depress earnings, we find that firms headquartered in corrupt districts prefer LIFO over FIFO, and the accelerated depreciation method over the straight-line method, they report high LIFO reserve and depreciation reserve, and they tend to select a low useful life estimate.
-Finally, we find that the effect of corruption on earnings management is more pronounced for geographically concentrated firms and for firms without political connections.
+Our finding is robust to alternative corruption measures, alternative discretionary accrual measures, alternative model specifications, the instrumental variable approach, and difference-in-differences analyses based on firm relocation and high profile cases.
+We find that firms headquartered in corrupt districts prefer income-decreasing accounting choices and exhibit higher conservatism.
+Finally, we find that the effect of corruption on earnings management is more pronounced for geographically concentrated firms, for firms without political connections, for firms in politically sensitive industries, for firms with lower transient institutional investor ownership, and for firms with less analyst coverage.
 In sum, our findings suggest that firms respond to corruption by lowering their accounting earnings.

 Keywords: Accounting Choices, Political Corruption, Rent Seeking